ParsaSafaee/IE-Q3/README.md

 $ git cherry-pick f78ae5b
 ```
 Then I used $ git push to add it to the master branch. <br>
-At last I pulled a merge request from ThridBranch onto master branch.
+At last I pulled a merge request from ThirdBranch onto master branch.